YePpHa/YouTubeCenter/README.md

 # YouTube Center [![Crowdin](https://d322cqt584bo4o.cloudfront.net/youtube-center/localized.png)](https://crowdin.net/project/youtube-center)
 YouTube Center is an extension for the browser that will enhance the experience on YouTube by adding tons of new and useful features.

+## Contribute
+You can contribute to YouTube Center by different means.
+You can help find bugs (and report them in the issue tracker), help with the translation to different languages or you can try and implement new things yourself.

+## Translation
+YouTube Center uses Crowdin to better manage the translations.
+If you want to help with the translation of YouTube Center you can find the project page on [Crowdin](https://crowdin.net/project/youtube-center).

 ## Build
 YouTube Center is using the build system [Ant](http://ant.apache.org/).